Abibubble/undead-choices/README.md

 * Full sound effects linked to each page.
 * Randomised spider animation for going up and down its web.
 * Capital letter at the start of a sentence where the user's pronoun starts the sentence.
+* Different ending page for each type of game over.

 ### Audio